fyteach/Stat-Slides/Topic-2-Graphical-Descriptions.md

 ::: {.remark}

 1. Histograms are usually used for continuous data.
-Variables that take discrete numeric values can be plotted with either a bar chart or histogram, depending on context.
+For discrete numberical variables, using a bar chart or a histogram depends on context.
 2. There are also different conventions to determine the number of bins or bin width.
 3. The choice of bin width (or the number of bins) has a more significant impact on the histogram than the method used to determine bin limits.
 4. It's often helpful to visualize the data using different binning strategies.